STEMLab/frechet-processor/README.md

 2. In target directory of project folder you will find run.jar.
 Run using line command:

 ```
-    java -jar run.jar {path to dataset.txt} {path to queries.txt} {path to result folder}
+    $ java -jar run.jar {path to dataset.txt} {path to queries.txt} {path to result folder}
 ```

 ## Main Idea

-In order to process given queries which try to find trajectories, we used not only frechet distance decision but also R*-tree about points, Douglas Peucker simplification, discrete frechet distance decision.
+In order to process queries to find trajectories in given Fréchet distance bounds, our solution use Fréchet distance decision algorithm
+, R*-tree indexing for trajectory start points, Douglas Peucker algorithm for line simplification, and discrete Fréchet distance decision algorithm too.
-We applied some useful theory to our project :
+Some useful theory was applied to project :

-* Frechet distance between two trajectories is equal or longer than both distances which are between start points and between end points.
+* Fréchet distance between two trajectories is equal or longer than both distances between start points and end points.
-* After simplification, frechet distance is bounded by simplification parameter.
+* After simplification, Fréchet distance is bounded by simplification parameter.
-* Discrete frechet distance must be equal or longer than normal frechet distance.
+* Discrete Fréchet distance must be equal or longer than normal Fréchet distance.

 ## References